acailic/acailic.github.io/_notes/oca-chapter-2.md

 - Java has only the following primitive data types: boolean, byte, short, char, int, long, float and double.

+- transferring contents of one bucket into another.
+You can always transfer the contents of a smaller bucket to a bigger one.
+But the opposite is not always possible.
+You can transfer the contents of the bigger bucket into the smaller bucket only if the actual content in the bigger bucket can fit into the smaller one.
+Otherwise, it will spill.

 **Operators**

 - The logical operator AND `&&` has a higher operator precedence than the